 Let’s just walk through some basic expectations you should have for the personal injury law firm you hire.

-15 expectations you should have of your lawyer
+15 expectations you should have of your personal injury lawyer:

 - To refuse your case if the attorney is not comfortable with the scope of your case, if their workload is already too heavy, or if there is a potential conflict of interest.